bockph/DISN-Presentation/blogpost.md

 1.  **$d_{3D}$** measures the mean distance between a point cloud transformed with the predicted values and the ground truth point cloud.
 2.  **$d_{2D}$** is the average 2D reprojection error.
 Generally, such reprojection error is calculated by projecting a 3D point $\hat{X}$ onto the image point using the predicted parameters resulting in the 2D point $\hat{x}$.
 A reprojection error then equals the euclidean distance $d(x,\hat{x})$ where $x$ is the ground truth projection.
 Moreover, this reprojection error is measured in pixels.

 The results of these metrics for pose estimation are depicted in Table 3.
 They show that quantitative improvement in the process of pose estimation is measurable compared to the original approach of [7].
-More importantly, when analyzing table 1, less difference between the mean results of '$Ours_{cam}$' and $'Ours'$ than between $Ours_{cam}$'. and most other reconstruction approaches can be seen.
+More importantly, when analyzing table 1, less difference between the mean results of '$Ours_{cam}$' and '$Ours$' than between '$Ours_{cam}$'. and most other reconstruction approaches can be seen.
 ![enter image description here](https://github.com/bockph/DISN-Presentation/blob/master/images/table_3.png?raw=true)*Table 3: Quantitative results of camera pose estimation .
 Taken from [1]*

 ### Qualitative Evaluation

 As the quantitative results already indicate, qualitative results which are depicted in figure 5 show that DISN fulfills its goal of obtaining fine-grained details.
-For example, when looking at the first chair sample it is the only method capable of trecovering not only the holes in the back part but nearly the exact pattern.
+For example, when looking at the first chair sample it is the only method capable of recovering not only the holes in the back part but nearly the exact pattern.
 This stands in contrast to the other methods where some are capable of adding holes but most only return a dense surface.